KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 You might sometimes want to add two concentrations together, but it doesn't make sense to add to labels together -- and with the appropriate choice of data type R won't let you.

 In a moment we'll learn how to important some genomic data, and we'll learn various ways to subset and manipuate this dataset.
-But before we do, select two or three in built data sets and take a moment to familiarise yourself with the kind of data that they contain.
+But before we do, select two or three built-in data sets and take a moment to familiarise yourself with the kind of data that they contain.
 As you learn various tecnhiques of manipulating data, try to apply these techniques to your chosen data set.
 By playing and experimenting with the tools you will learn far more effectively than just following the instructions in these notes.